gvdpol/PracticalDevOps/docs/Continuous_Integration/LabDescription.md

 * Not decrypted into environment variables.
 So scripts and programs run by your build steps are not given access by default.
 * Decrypted for access by your build steps.
 So you can use them in password arguments (for example Build and Deploy your Java application to an Azure web app and also pass them explicitly into a script or a program from your build step (for example as $(password)).

+Note: if a variable value already contains data and the "lock" is clicked, the data is **not** retained!

 ### Step 6 - Variables -> Allow at queue time

 In the list you notice the **system.debug** variable variable with a default value of 'false' The "Allow at Queue Time checkbox for this variable is checked, that means you enter / change the value when queing a new build.
 Queue a new build now and change the value of the **system.debug** variable to true and take a close look at the output when the build is running.
+This will not change the **system.debug** value of the Build Definition, only of the Build that you queued.

 ### Step 7